Elizabeth R. Burgess Pavilion

 at DeLand Memorial Hospital and Veterans Museum

-The Burgess Pavilion at DeLand Memorial Hospital served acute health care needs of people of color in West Volusia County until 1948.
+The Burgess Pavilion at DeLand Memorial Hospital served acute health care needs of people of color in West Volusia County from 1930 to 1945.

 Originally constructed in 1926, the Burgess Pavilion was the first hospital to serve West Volusia’s black citizens.
 The Pavilion - designed by celebrated architect G. Medwin Peek – was made possible through the committed efforts of the black community, headed by Tony and James Wright, and the “quiet philanthropist” Elizabeth Roe Burgess.
 Mrs. Burgess was the daughter of a Wisconsin banker who married a prominent Milwaukee doctor (Dr. Arthur J. Burgess) who was originally from Nova Scotia.
 Mrs. Burgess wintered in DeLand and gave the money for the hospital upon learning about the overwhelming need for proper health care from businessman Tony Wright.

 In 1948, operations of the hospital were moved temporarily to the old Naval Air Station Infirmary and then to the new Bert Fish Memorial Hospital in 1952.